Applying for university is a whirlwind process.

 This is a good thing.
 It means you can rely on the university to make an informed decision, based on your strengths and suitability to the course.

-There is a final deadline for offers, and this year it’s May 8th, although many people will hear by the end of March.
+There is a final deadline for offers, usually in the first week of May, although many people will hear by the end of March.

 Factors that may affect how quickly decisions are made include: